California Sea Lion Pup Unusual Mortality Event

 These stranding are believed to be caused due to warming ocean temperatures.
 The increase in water temperature results in prey fish having to move to deeper colder waters, which means mothers have to go deeper into the ocean for longer periods of time.
 It also means that the mothers may not be producing enough milk for their pups.
 Pups are of weaning age between 8 and 12 months, which is when they would typically begin to prey on small bait fish.
 The pups who are not receiving the proper nutrition from their mothers, are trying to wean too soon; however, they do not have the skill set needed to catch fish nor is the fish they would be able to eat present in large enough quantities to properly nourish the pups.

 The Alliance of Marine Mammal Parks and Aquariums (AMMPA) is coordinating a support system of accredited facilities for the current UME and future UMEs.
 AMMPA is developing the ability to be a resource of communities the are able to react and respond to UMEs in order to assist with animal rescue, rehabilitation, release, and research when the need arises.
-Oceans of Fun is not only working to raise funds to help rehabilitate these pups, but we will also be sending some of our staff down to assist in caring for the hundreds of animals continuing to strand.
+Ocean Connections is not only working to raise funds to help rehabilitate these pups, but we will also be sending some of our staff down to assist in caring for the hundreds of animals continuing to strand.

 Marine Mammal Center: